Learn how to cook ingredients and meals perfectly in the Instant Pot with this guide to cooking times. Plus, learn to troubleshoot issues.

 Frequently Asked Questions

-If your meal is undercooked by the time you’ve released pressure, you try putting the lid back on and letting it rest for 5-10 minutes.
-If it’s still undercooked by then, you can try pressure cooking for an extra minute or two, but that will require some extra time for the Instant Pot to come back to pressure.
+If your meal is undercooked by the time you’ve released pressure, you can try putting the lid back on and letting it rest for 5-10 minutes.
+If it’s still undercooked by then, you can try pressure cooking on manual for an extra minute or two, but that will require some extra time for the Instant Pot to come back to pressure.

 Unfortunately, if you’ve overcooked meat in the Instant Pot, the texture may be off.
 If that’s the case, you can try to salvage it by shredded it and serving it in a sauce.
 However, it’s best to follow the suggested cook times and learn what works best for your Instant Pot to avoid overcooking.